Kisky3/TOEIC/README.md

 15.`hors d's oeuvre`: an appetizer served before a meal.

 16.`leftovers`: food remaining uneaten after a meal, esp. when served at a later meal.

+17.`parched`: completely dry; very thirsty.

+18.`pastry`: a small sweet cake with crust baked from flour dough made with shortening.